-10.1 SPORTING CLAYS, LOW FIELD AND HIGH FIELD.
+10.1 LOW FIELD AND HIGH FIELD.

-- 10.1.1 The firearm butt shall be held visibly out of the shoulder in a safe position.
-Juniors and ladies can shoot from on or off the shoulder in a safe position.
+- 10.1.1 The firearm butt shall be held visibly out of the shoulder in a safe position..
 When ready, the competitor will give a distinctive call.
-The Referee will immediately release a target upon the call of the competitor and the target must be visible to the competitor within three seconds of the call. - 10.1.2 The firearm will not move before the target is visible, otherwise a 'no target' shall be called and a warning given to the competitor.
-The target shall be called for again. - 10.1.3 The letters 'SP' (slow pull) shall be noted on the score sheet by the Referee / Scorer.
-The second and subsequent infringement in each round shall be scored in the following circumstances: - 10.1.3.1 'Lost' for a single target. - 10.1.3.2.
-'Lost' and 'no target for a report pair. - 10.1.3.3.'Lost' and 'lost' for a simultaneous or Rafale pair.
+The Referee will immediately release a target upon the call of the competitor and the target must be visible to the competitor within three seconds of the call. - 10.1.2 The firearm will not be placed on the shoulder until the target is visible.
+The first infringement in each round will incur a warning and subsequent infringements will incur a lost target. - 10.1.3 The letter 'W' for warning shall be noted on the score sheet by the Referee / Scorer.
+The second and subsequent infringement in each round shall be scored in the following circumstances:

+10.1.3.1 'Lost' for a single target.

+10.1.3.2.
+'Lost' and 'no target for a Report pair.

+10.1.3.3.
+'Lost' and 'lost' for a Simultaneous or Rafale pair.

-10.2 5-STAND AND BIRDBRAIN
+10.2 5-STAND, SPORTING AND BIRDBRAIN

-10.2.1 The choice of firearm position can be on or off the shoulder in a safe position at the discretion of the competitor.
+- 10.2.1 5-Stand, Sporting and Birdbrain may be shot with the gun on the shoulder if preferred.
 When ready, the competitor will give a distinctive call.
-The Referee will immediately release a target upon the call of the competitor and the target must be visible to the competitor within three seconds of the call.

-- 10.2.2 The firearm will not move before the target is visible, otherwise a 'no target' shall be called and a warning given to the competitor.
-The target shall be called for again. - 10.2.3 The letters 'SP' (slow pull) shall be noted on the score sheet by the Referee / Scorer.
-The second and subsequent infringement in each round shall be scored in the following circumstances: - 10.2.3.1 'Lost' for a single target. - 10.2.3.2 'Lost' and 'no target for a report pair. - 10.2.3.3 'Lost' and 'lost' for a simultaneous or Rafale pair.
+The Referee will immediately release a target upon the call of the competitor and the target must be visible to the competitor within three seconds of the call. - 10.2.2 The gun will not move before the target is visibly in front of the cage, otherwise a 'no target' shall be called and a warning given to the competitor.
+The target shall be called for again. - 10.2.3 The letters 'SP' (slow pull) shall be noted on the score sheet by the Referee / Scorer, at the discretion of the Referee with the time limit of 20 seconds.
+The second and subsequent infringement in each round shall be scored in the following circumstances:

+10.2.3.1 'Lost' for a single target.

+10.2.3.2 'Lost' and 'lost' for a Simultaneous or Rafale pair..